MartinodF/connect-less/README.md

 Yes, connect-less will take care of everything.

-## More info

-You can read the [docco](http://jashkenas.github.com/docco)-commented source code with the full description of the available options [here](http://martinodf.github.com/connect-less).
+If you want, you can read the [docco](http://jashkenas.github.com/docco)-commented source code with the full description of the available options [here](http://martinodf.github.com/connect-less).

-## License

-MIT!